ossf/wg-securing-software-repos/docs/attestations-style-guide/ui-details.md

 ## Style guide: Attestations component

 Overall, all of these attestation statements tested well.
 We recognize that they may not be 100% technically precise in expressing the objective language of an attestation.
-We user tested wording associated with authority—statements that “approve,” “verify,” “validate,” and/or “confirm” that everything related to the package build was as expected.
+We user tested wording associated with authority—statements that "approve," "verify," "validate," and/or "confirm" that everything related to the package build was as expected.

 The users we tested tended to either skim or read in detail.
-All of the users generally understood these types of statements and agreed they helped them believe the package was safer and more “official.”
+All of the users generally understood these types of statements and agreed they helped them believe the package was safer and more "official."
 This was especially important for packages that lacked high download numbers or strong social/web-of-trust proof.

 Attestations became much more critical in the smaller, niche package scenarios users described.
 The users we tested also unanimously agreed that the icon was helpful in understanding an attestation.
 The attestation statements used in these UI mock ups may not be the most literal and accurate statements.
 We recommend technical writers to write the most accurate attesttation claim wording.